Cheedoong/xml2json/README.md

 xml2json
 ========

-## A header-only C++ library to convert XML document to JSON format
+## A header-only C++ library converts XML to JSON

-## Usage
+### Usage

 xml2json is a header-only C++ library.
 Just copy the `./include` folder to system or project's include path.
 An examples is shown in main.cpp

-* Build and Run a Command Line Tool *
+### Build and Run a Command Line Tool
 ```bash
 make
 ./xml2json input.xml
 ```

-* Description *
+### Description

-xml2json is the first carefully written C++ library that converts XML to JSON.
+xml2json is the first carefully written C++ library that converts XML document to JSON format.
 It's already been used in the soft subtitle cross-domain solution at the server-end of Tencent Video (http://v.qq.com) and its CDNs.

 It's simple and fast, and with almost full support for the XML standards.